Muihammadusman2478/mysql/Database Management Commands.md

 GROUP BY table_schema;
 ```

-### List Tables in a Database Along with Their Sizes
+### List Tables in a Database Along with Their Sizes in GBs
 Retrieves a list of tables in `naprwvtaxc` and their sizes.
 ```sql
 SELECT table_name AS "Table",